opendp/opendp/docs/source/api/user-guide/utilities/index.rst

 Utilities
 =========

-There are few utilities that can be useful.
+There are few utilities that may be useful.

+* Use the :doc:`typing` module to manage the data types in the computation chain
+* Use :doc:`parameter-search` to find free parameters in a computation chain
+* Use :doc:`serialization` to transformation OpenDP objects into strings, and back to objects

 .. toctree::
-    :maxdepth: 1

-    Use the typing module to manage the data types in the computation chain <typing>
-    Use the search functions to find free parameters in a computation chain <parameter-search>
-    Use the serialization functions to transformation OpenDP objects into strings <serialization>
+    :hidden:

+    typing
+    parameter-search
+    serialization